waltervanheuven/llm-familiarity/README.md

 </details>

-To use OpenAI API KEY you can set the `OPENAI_API_KEY` environment variable.
+To use an OpenAI API KEY, you can set the `OPENAI_API_KEY` environment variable.
 [How to set API KEY](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety).
 Alternatively, you can set it using `--api_key`.

 ## Examples